 - Button 1 on the DAPT2 is not used for anything at this point, but we will update this information accordingly if we discover a purpose for it!

 - Button 2 is used to adjust the display and/or sound volume of the tone coming from the DAPT2 unit during the pointing process!

 - Button 3 on the DAPT2 is the only used to advance through the pointing process!

 CONNECTING TO THE HT2000W MODEM/ROUTER

 Power up your modem!
 The flat part of the connector will face the right side of the back of the modem as you are looking at the back of the modem!
-Connect to the modem with a computer, smartphone or tablet or whatever device has the SBC file stored on it that you saved earlier!
-You can use the wireless access point information on the sticker on the back of the modem to connect wirelessly or you can connect via a standard Cat5e or Cat6 Ethernet cable if you wish to do so!
+Connect to the modem with a computer, smartphone or tablet via the ethernet cable or you can use the wireless access point information on the sticker on the back of the modem to connect wirelessly or you can connect via a standard Cat5e or Cat6 Ethernet cable if you wish to do so!

 INSTALLING THE SBC FILE